amv/gapier/README.md

 Gapier ships with a JSONP transport, which means that any web page which has the access token can interact with the token's spreadsheet through Gapier.

 Using a token with full read & write access to a spreadsheet from a public website is however often not something you want to do.
-What you usually would want to do instead is one of the following:
+Usually you would want to do one of the following:

  * Use a **read-only token** to display data on your website that is authored manually through the spreadsheet.
  * Use a **add-only token** to allow users to submit a form and add the form data to a new row in the spreadsheet for later processing.